Beauty and the Beast: Villeneuve's original version

-The merchant is upset, but accepts this condition for the sake of his own life, as he has no choice.
+The merchant is upset, but accepts this condition for the sake of his own life.
 The Beast sends him on his way with wealth, jewels, and fine clothes for his sons and daughters, and stresses that he must not lie to his daughters.

-The merchant, upon arriving home, hands Beauty the rose she requested and informs her that it had a terrible price, before relaying what had happened during his absence.
+Upon arriving home, the merchant hands Beauty the rose she requested and informs her that it had a terrible price, before relaying what had happened during his absence.
 Her brothers say that they will go to the castle and fight the Beast, while his older daughters refuse to leave and place blame on Beauty, urging her to right her own wrong.
 The merchant dissuades them, forbidding his children from ever going near the Beast.
-Beauty willingly decides to go to the Beast's castle and the following morning she and her father set out atop a magical horse that the Beast has provided them.
+Beauty willingly decides to go to the Beast's castle, moving her father who remembers a Romani fortune-teller's prophecy about his youngest daughter making his household lucky.

-Once they arrive, the Beast receives her with great ceremony and her arrival is greeted with fireworks entwining their initials.
-After that, the merchant is sent home with a reward the following morning.
-He gives her lavish clothing and food and carries on lengthy conversations with her and she notes that he is inclined to stupidity rather than savagery.
+Once they arrive at the castle, the Beast receives Beauty with great ceremony.
+The merchant is sent home with a reward.
+The Beast gives Beauty lavish clothing, food and entertainment along with animal servants.
+He visits her each evening to ask her how she is doing.
+Although they converse at length, he seems unable to express himself well, leading her to assume he is not intelligent.

-Every night, the Beast asks Beauty to marry him, only to be refused each time.
-After each refusal, Beauty dreams of a handsome prince with whom she begins to fall in love.
-Despite the apparition of a fairy urging her not to be deceived by appearances, she does not make the connection between the prince and the Beast and becomes convinced that the Beast is holding him captive somewhere in the castle.
-She searches and discovers many enchanted rooms containing sources of entertainment ranging from libraries to aviaries to enchanted windows allowing her to attend the theatre.
-She also comes across many animals, including parrots and monkeys, which act as servants, but never the unknown prince from her dreams.
+Every night he asks Beauty to let him sleep with her: and she refuses.
+After each proposal Beauty dreams of a handsome stranger who is imprisoned in the castle, along with an apparition of a fairy who tells her not to be deceived by appearances.